Lamp Oil

 Today, it is best known as a natural insect repellent.
 Citronella oil is a volatile substance derived from cultivated grasses that have a very distinctive odor that is unpleasant to mosquitoes and certain types of insects but for humans, presents a pleasant citrus smell.
 It is the lamp oil of choice for those wanting insect protection and is used as fuel in tiki torches for this purpose.
 The oil produces smoke and is limited to outdoor use only.

 Citronella oil is not recommended to be used with kerosene lamps or lanterns straight out of the bottle.
 However, it can be mixed with 1-K kerosine as a 50/50 mixture.
-This thins out the fuel and extends the lantern’s wick life.
+This blend helps thin the fuel and may extend the lantern’s wick life.

-Citronella Oil Brands okay for outdoor use – in Tubular Lanterns and Flat Wick Oil Lamps if mixed 50/50:
+Citronella Oil Brands approved for outdoor use – in Tubular Lanterns and Flat Wick Oil Lamps if mixed 50/50:

 Brands include - Crown Citronella Torch and Lamp Fuel, Tiki Brand Citronella Torch Fuel